Session 6: Synthesis & Physical Design¶

 Next I ran the following inside yosys:

-synth -top digital_password_lock
+synth -top digital_password_lock stat check

 yosys> stat